NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT

-Two types of neural networks are mainly exploited: RNN and Transformers.
-Despite acceptable results, they face limitations, particularly on cross-domain or unseen datasets, leaving considerable scope for refinement to realize the full potential of deep learning in inertial tracking. \begin{itemize}[leftmargin=*] \item RNN-based solutions can capture temporal features well~\cite{yan2019ronin, chen2018ionet, wei2019calibrating, gong2021robust}.
-However, their operational inefficiency and the short-term memory causing vanishing gradients~\cite{gonzalez2018non} can destabilize learning outcomes. \item Transformers for inertial tracking~\cite{rao2022ctin, wang2022a2dio} have shown promising results.
-However, they struggle to capture information beyond the perception field, especially essential past data for the current motion context.
-Additionally, performance drops on unseen datasets indicate insufficient generalization capabilities based on their reports. \item Existing works mostly employ accelerations and gyroscopes only and exclude the magnetometer for learning.
+Two types of neural networks are mainly exploited: recurrent neural networks (RNNs) and Transformers.
+Despite acceptable results, their performance drops in cross-domain or unseen scenarios, indicating room for further improvement. \begin{itemize}[leftmargin=*] \item RNN-based solutions can capture temporal features well~\cite{yan2019ronin, chen2018ionet, wei2019calibrating, gong2021robust}.
+However, they suffer from limited memory and operational inefficiencies, with issues such as vanishing gradients~\cite{gonzalez2018non} often destabilizing the learning process. \item Transformer-based approaches~\cite{rao2022ctin, wang2022a2dio} have shown promising results.
+Nevertheless, they struggle to capture information beyond the perception field, especially essential past data for the current motion context. \item Existing works mostly employ accelerations and gyroscopes only, and exclude the magnetometer for learning.
 Few works have integrated magnetometers for drift compensation, yet merely employ complementary filter-based techniques~\cite{shen2018closing,gong2021robust}, yielding only marginal enhancements in the outcomes. \end{itemize}